 Based on the Random House Unabridged Dictionary, © Random House, Inc. 2019

-British Dictionary definitions for cis- prefix on this or the near side of cisalpine (often in italics) indicating that two groups of atoms in an unsaturated compound lie on the same side of a double bondcis- butadiene Compare trans- (def.
+British Dictionary definitions for cis- prefix on this or the near side of cisalpine (often in italics) indicating that two groups of atoms in an unsaturated compound lie on the same side of a double bond cis- Compare butadiene trans- (def.
 5) Word Origin for cis-

 Word Origin and History for cis-

 cis "on this side" (in reference to place or time), related to citra (adv.) "on this side," from PIE *ki-s, from root *ko- "this" (cf. Old Church Slavonic si, Lithuanian šis, Hittite ki "this," Old English hider, Gothic hidre "hither;" see he).
 Opposed to trans- or ultra-.
 Originally only of place, sometimes 19c. of time; 21c. of life situations (e.g. cis-gender, by 2011).

 Online Etymology Dictionary, © 2010 Douglas Harper

 pref.
 Having a pair of identical atoms or groups on the same side of a plane that passes through two carbon atoms linked by a double bond: cis-butene.